 We live in the age of the customer.
 They now have the means and technology at their fingertips that quickly present them access to more options than ever before.
 Your customers want to do things their way, and expect brands to cater to their expectations.

 More customers are prioritizing experiences above all else when picking between brands.
-As a result, closing the customer experience gap - the difference between what customers expect from their experiences, and how well a brand believes they are meeting these expectations - only becomes more critical.
+As a result, closing the customer experience (CX) gap - the difference between what customers expect from their experiences, and how well a brand believes they are meeting these expectations - only becomes more critical.
 After all, studies continually show how delivering top-notch marketing, care, and commerce experiences at all touchpoints, while always putting customers’ needs first, can significantly impact your bottom line.

 A lot of time and resources (and buy-in from the very top of the organization) are needed to design, implement, and manage successful CX initiatives.
-However, ample research and customer experience statistics argue that the effort is worth it in the end.
+However, ample research and statistics on the customer experience argue that the effort is worth it in the end.

 Here are over 40 customer experience trends and stats every customer-centric brand needs to know today.

 Customer experience is as important as ever

 It’s no secret that exceptional CX is critical to a brand’s success today and long term.
 As these customer experience statistics show, its impact can’t be understated.

 86% of professionals engaged in, or leading, CX expect to compete based on CX.
 (Gartner)

 87% of senior business leaders in the US and UK see CX as their top-growth engine but only 1 in 3 feel prepared to address it.
 (North Highland, via Consulting.us)